Florencio Miraflores

-Florencio Tumbocon Miraflores (born July 1, 1951) is a Filipino politician.
-"Joeben" was born in Ibajay, Aklan to parents Dr. Jose Conlu Miraflores and Eusebia Tumbocon.
+Florencio "Joeben" Tumbocon Miraflores (born July 1, 1951) is a Filipino politician.
+Miraflores was born in Ibajay, Aklan to parents Dr. Jose Conlu Miraflores and Eusebia Tumbocon.
 He is married to Ma.
 Lourdes Villanueva Martin.
 He graduated valedictorian at St. Clement's College, Iloilo and finished Industrial and Management Engineering at De La Salle University.
 He was Mayor of Ibajay from 1988 to 1995, and Governor of Aklan from 1995 to 2004 and from 2013 to 2022.

 Early life and education

 Florencio Tumbocon Miraflores was born on July 1, 1951, on Ibajay, then in the province of Capiz.
 He is the firstborn and only son of Dr. Jose Miraflores, a one-time mayor of Ibajay.
 He had two younger sisters.
 He completed his primary education at Naisud Elementary School, he was a valedictorian in his secondary education at the St. Clement's College at Iloilo and studied at the De La Salle University, gaining a degree in industrial and management engineering.